joeedh/small-loader.es6/README.md

 * Sourcemaps are sometimes off by one line
 * Debugging breakpoints aren't working in Chrome.
 * Only works in strict mode.

+## Usage
+Small-loader.es6 must be run inside a web server (due to HTML security issues with XMLHttpRequest).
+You can use the included python script, serv.py, or run your own.